Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 Family planning – promoting the uptake of modern contraceptives.

-148 x 1-minute radio spots and live, interactive phone-in radio programmes, produced in 10 languages
+82 x 1-minute radio spots and live, interactive phone-in radio programmes, produced in 10 languages.

 Our radio campaign runs from January 2020 to December 2022 on 32 radio stations in Burkina Faso and builds on a 12-month national scale family planning radio campaign which ran from January to December 2019 and followed our 2015-2018 family planning RCT.

 16.7 million people

 From 2015-2018, we conducted a randomised controlled trial (RCT) to demonstrate that mass media campaigns can change family planning behaviours and increase modern contraceptive uptake.
 Modelling suggests that a national family planning radio campaign in Burkina Faso would lead to an additional 225,000 women using modern contraception – at a cost of $7.70 USD per woman.
 This is what we set out to achieve.

 The Zaka campaign, which means “family” or “home” in Mooré language, focuses on tackling the barriers to family planning uptake across Burkina Faso, where contraceptives have recently become free in some areas.
 We conducted focus group discussions with families in different regions of the country to update our understanding of these barriers.
 The main barriers include fear of side effects and lack of information about different contraceptive methods.

-Based on these findings, our team in Burkina Faso are producing family planning radio spots and broadcast drama segments for interactive phone-in shows that will help men and women make informed choices about how to plan their families.
+Based on these findings, our team in Burkina Faso are producing 82 radio spots and twice weekly drama segments for interactive phone-in shows that will help men and women make informed choices about how to plan their families.

-We are also working with our radio station partners to broadcast interactive phone-in shows 2 hours per night, 2 nights per week on 17 of these stations.
+We are also working with our radio station partners to broadcast interactive phone-in shows 2 hours per night, 2 nights per week.
 This format allows audiences to phone in and discuss their fears, beliefs, and uncertainties about family planning with peers, and to receive accurate information and reassurance from health experts.